HELOC Application Process FAQs

 - Document signing: We will contact you to set up an appointment when your HELOC documents are ready to be signed.

-- HELOC funding: If the subject property is your primary residence, your HELOC will fund after the right of rescission has expired in three business days.
-If the subject property is non-owner occupied, the HELOC will fund once we have received the signed loan documents and they have been cleared for funding.
+- HELOC funding: If the subject property is your primary residence, your HELOC will fund when the right of rescission has expired after three business days.
+If the subject property is non-owner occupied, the HELOC will fund once we receive the signed loan documents and it clears for funding.

 This is a legal right provided by the Truth in Lending Act that allows borrowers to cancel a primary residence loan request without repercussion within three business days of signing loan documents.
 This right applies to certain home financing types including HELOCs and home loans.